filamentphp/filament/packages/forms/docs/05-validation.md

 ### String

-The field under validation must be a string.
+The field must be a string.
 [See the Laravel documentation](https://laravel.com/docs/validation#rule-string)
 ```php
 Field::make('name')->string()
 ```